-Commissioners shall uphold the standard of conduct reflected in the Port of Seattle Statement of Values and further described in the Port of Seattle Code of Ethics and Workplace Conduct and the Port of Seattle Code of Ethics for Port Commissioners.
+- (a) Commissioners shall uphold the standard of conduct reflected in the Port of Seattle Statement of Values and further described in the Port of Seattle Code of Ethics and Workplace Conduct and the Port of Seattle Code of Ethics for Port Commissioners.
 Commissioners shall avoid conflicts of interest and the appearance of conflicts of interest when performing their duties as port commissioners.
-[Pursuant to Gregoire's Amendment 11]

-Procedures related to alleged misconduct and potential conflicts of interest are described in the Port of Seattle Code of Ethics for Port Commissioners, implementation of which is ensured by the commission's officers and an independent Board of Ethics.

-- (b) If conflicts of interest arise, If a potential or actual conflict of interest arises, 157 158 commissioners shall resolve the conflict pursuant to the requirements of the Code of Ethics for Port Commissioners, including when necessary, recusing themselves from any 159 consideration and voting upon the issue that creates the conflict.
-When recusing, a 160 161 commissioner shall announce the conflict or apparent conflict of interest When 162 recusing himself or herself, a commissioner shall announce the conflict of interest or the potential conflict of interest prior to deliberation on the matter subject to recusal.
-163 Unless a recusing commissioner's presence during a public meeting is required in order 164 to preserve a quorum, the commissioner shall leave the meeting room during 165 consideration of business subject to the conflict issue and may return upon its 166 completion.
-Abstention from voting does not presume recusal, and is described further 167 in Article VI, Section 2.
-168 - 169
+Procedures related to alleged misconduct and potential conflicts of interest are described in the Port of Seattle Code of Ethics for Port Commissioners, implementation of which is ensured by the commission's officers and an independent Board of Ethics. - (b) If a potential or actual conflict of interest arises, commissioners shall resolve the conflict pursuant to the requirements of the Code of Ethics for Port Commissioners, including when necessary, recusing themselves from any consideration and voting upon the issue that creates the conflict.
+When recusing himself or herself, a commissioner shall announce the conflict of interest or the potential conflict of interest prior to deliberation on the matter subject to recusal.
+Unless a recusing commissioner's presence during a public meeting is required in order to preserve a quorum, the commissioner shall leave the meeting room during consideration of business subject to the conflict issue and may return upon its completion.
+Abstention from voting does not presume recusal, and is described further in Article VI, Section 2.

-170 6.
-Vacancy in office.
+6. Vacancy in office.

 (a) A vacancy in the office of port commissioner may occur as provided in Chapter 42.12 RCW or by the port commissioner's nonattendance at meetings of the port commission for a period of 60 days unless the commissioner is excused by the port commission.
-In the event a vacancy in the office of port commissioner occurs, such vacancy shall be filled in accordance with RCW 53.12.140 pursuant to Chapter 42.12 RCW and other

-177applicable law.
-The remaining commissioners shall fill the vacancy by appointment no178later than 90 days after the creation of the vacancy.
-If the vacancy is created due to a179commissioner resigning his or her position, the commission shall appoint a new180commissioner within 90 days of the effective date of the commissioner's resignation.
+In the event a vacancy in the office of port commissioner occurs, such vacancy shall be filled in accordance with RCW 53.12.140 pursuant to Chapter 42.12 RCW and other applicable law.
+The remaining commissioners shall fill the vacancy by appointment no later than 90 days after the creation of the vacancy.
+If the vacancy is created due to a commissioner resigning his or her position, the commission shall appoint a new commissioner within 90 days of the effective date of the commissioner's resignation.